• Style

 11. Wipe down the refrigerator shelves – Attack them with hot water, a rag, and a good antibacterial cleaner.

-12. Purge condiments – Toss out expired or empty bottles, wipe down shelves in the refrigerator door.
+12. Purge condiments – Toss out expired or empty bottles, and wipe down shelves in the refrigerator door.

 13. Clean out the freezer – Toss freezer burnt packages, defrost and rearrange items if needed.